 Jake’s networking experience and logistical know-how extends to his work fundraising on behalf of charitable organizations.
 As a member of the Upsilon Chapter of the Tau Kappa Epsilon fraternity at Michigan, Jake helped spearhead Tau Kappa Epsilon’s efforts to raise money for St. Jude’s Children’s Hospital, a campaign for which the fraternity was recognized as one of the most charitable fraternities in the midwest.

-An emerging entrepreneur, Jake Croman has offered business advice on media platforms like Entrepreneur and SCORE.org, a primer organization that helps small business owners start and grow their enterprises.
-His unique experience allows him to give insight into how young entrepreneurs starting a career while still in college.
-In fact, Jake believes that college is the best time to start developing your business and career goals with so many resources and opportunities to learn.
+An emerging entrepreneur, Jake Croman has offered business advice on media platforms like Entrepreneur and SCORE.org, the latter a premier organization that helps small business owners start and grow their enterprises.
+His unique experience allows him to give insight into how young entrepreneurs can start professional careers while still in college.
+In fact, Jake believes that college is the best time to start developing your business and career goals with so many opportunities and resources to learn.

 In addition to his fundraising work with St. Jude’s, Jake Croman continues his involvement with the Eddie Croman Foundation, which is a subsidiary of a larger nonprofit organization known as Frankie’s Friends.
 Growing up in a family of pet lovers, Jake knows first-hand what the bond between pet owners and their pets is like.
 Donations to the Eddie Croman Fund help save pets’ lives by financing grants to cover the cost of veterinary care for pet owners who cannot afford the full cost of their pet’s medical treatment.
 Jake’s family credits him with conceiving of the original idea to establish the Eddie Croman Fund.
 He also designed and developed the Fund’s initial website.